 4. Get a Job

-American Disabilities Act website regularly publishes temporary jobs for the disabled.
-Head to ADA.gov and check if there’s anything on the local branch you can take up on short-term basis.
+Head to ADA.gov and check if there’s anything in the local branch you can take up on a short-term basis.

 For longer-term engagement, you can go to disability.gov to see if you are the right match for some of the jobs posted there.
 You sure that your physical condition would not get in the way of performing your choice work.